SGAP Flap Procedure

 Surgery and Recovery

 After four to six weeks, you should be able to resume most of your normal activities, though it would be wise to avoid anything too strenuous for the next few months.
 You may also want to consider wearing loose fitting clothing during those initial six weeks, as tight-fitting jeans have the potential to irritate your healing incision and cause quite a bit of pain.
 The plastic surgeons at East Coast Advanced Plastic Surgery will provide you with detailed recovery instructions both to safeguard your results and to minimize your pain.
-It’s important that you follow those directions and check in regularly and at scheduled follow-ups.
+It’s important that you follow those directions and check in regularly at scheduled follow-ups.